the-turing-way/the-turing-way/book/content/software_checklist/01/checklist_matrix.md

-# [WIP] Checkmatrix software projects
+# Checklist matrix software projects

-This matrix shows what parts of the software sustainability checklist should be taken care of at (perhaps slightly before) what state of a project.
+This matrix shows which parts of the software sustainability checklist should be taken care of at (perhaps slightly before) which state of a project.

 ## Explanation of project states